What You Can Do to Reduce Your Risk of Getting Melanoma

-With this guide by your side, you can discover how to prevent melanoma today!
+With this guide by your side, you can discover how to prevent melanoma and other skin cancers today!
+Although serious, most forms of skin cancer are treatable when diagnosed at early stages.
 Practice these helpful tips every day to keep yourself safe.

 Are you in need of some new sun-protective clothing?
 BloqUV.com gives back 5% of eCommerce sales to the Melanoma Research Foundation (MRF).
 Not only will your purchase help keep you safe, but it'll contribute to melanoma research as well.

 Click here today to begin browsing accessories and clothing options!